Dr Douglas Addy

 MEng Chemical with Nuclear Engineering, Imperial College London, UK

-I am studying for a PhD in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
+I obtianed my PhD in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
 Previously I studied Chemical Engineering with Nuclear Engineering (MEng) at Imperial College, where I was supervised in my research project by Professor Kalliadasis.
 My PhD project is to stud the effect of multiple length scales on SDEs with a view to understanding how the system dynamics are affected at the macroscale.
 My main motivation is bridging between mathematical modelling of fundamental systems and practical applications in engineering and the sciences.